danielo515/logger-setps/CONTRIBUTING.md

-# Contributing to 'steps-logger'
+# Contributing to 'logger-steps'

 ## Support / Questions

-For **support or usage questions** like "How do I do X with steps-logger." and "My code doesn't work.", please provide a detailed description and a code example that reproduces your issue.
+For **support or usage questions** like "How do I do X with logger-steps." and "My code doesn't work.", please provide a detailed description and a code example that reproduces your issue.

 ## Bugs